-People Tree as a lot of fun pieces!
+People Tree has a lot of fun affordable ethical clothing pieces!
 I love their bright colors, patterns and prints.
 You’ll be able to find a lot of fun tops and a few dresses and jumpsuits under $100.

 “People Tree actively supports farmers, producers and artisans through 14 producer groups, in 6 countries.